SSalmanAli/100-days-coding-Challenge/README.md

 # 100-days-coding-Challenge
 100 days , 300 codes Challenge !!!!!!!!

+# DAY-1
-Question 1: Install Node.js, TypeScript and VS Code on your computer/Laptop.
+[Question 1: Install Node.js, TypeScript and VS Code on your computer/Laptop.

 Explain & TIP: Simply install the following things via any browser of your choice.